hazraChandrima/EduConnect/README.md

 ## 💡 Our Solution

 EduConnect is a comprehensive college management system built with the MERN stack and React Native, providing a seamless experience across web and mobile platforms.
-The application integrates advanced AI features including a domain-specific chatbot and automated quiz generation from educational materials.
+The application integrates advanced AI features including a personalized chatbot for students and automated quiz generation from educational materials.

 ---